West African healthcare systems reel as Ebola toll hits 932

 A spokesman for the Liberian government said it would be willing to allow in-country clinical trials.

 Highly contagious, Ebola kills more than half of the people who contract it.
-Victims suffer from fever, vomiting, diarrhea and internal and external bleeding.
+Victims suffer from fever, vomiting, diarrhoea and internal and external bleeding.

 Many hospitals and clinics have been forced to close across Liberia, often because health workers are afraid of contracting the virus or because of abuse by locals who think the disease is a government conspiracy.